Carbon markets are growing: Here’s what you need to know

 Under an ETS, a government or regulator sets a carbon allowance cap on the total amount of GHG that can be emitted by the companies covered by the scheme – typically firms involved in power generation, oil and gas refining, chemical manufacturing, mining and steel production, pulp and paper processing, cement and transportation.

-On one hand, some companies release more GHG than their allowance permits (resulting in a credit deficiency).
-On the other, some release less than their cap (yielding a credit surplus); these excess credits can then be bought and sold in primary carbon markets by companies needing to meet their obligations.
+Some companies may release more GHG than their allowance permits (resulting in an allowance deficiency).
+While some release less than their cap (yielding an allowance surplus); these excess allowances can then be bought and sold in primary carbon markets by companies needing to meet their obligations.

 Other market participants, such as banks and asset managers, can transact in secondary carbon markets, where a growing number of derivatives contracts , such as carbon futures, are now available to investors.
 This enables market participants to hedge their exposure to future price increases.
 “If companies have to pay more for carbon, it hurts their bottom line,” says Metcalf.
 “Carbon futures can sometimes be an effective hedge against these carbon price risks.”

-Ultimately, the compliance carbon markets incentivise companies to reduce their GHG emissions in two ways: they have to spend money on extra credits if their emissions exceed their allowance or they can make money by reducing their emissions and selling their excess credits.
+Ultimately, the compliance carbon markets incentivise companies to reduce their GHG emissions in two ways: they have to spend money on extra allowances if their emissions exceed their allowance or they can make money by reducing their emissions and selling their excess allowances.

-The government or regulator of an ETS generally reduces the number of credits over time to limit availability and drive the overall amount of emissions down.
+The government or regulator of an ETS generally reduces the number of allowances over time to limit availability and drive the overall amount of emissions down.

 How carbon markets operate